GoogleCloudPlatform/bigquery-utils/views/audit/README.md

   WHERE
   hasJobChangeEvent AND
   hasTableDataReadEvent AND
-  (jobChange.jobStats.parentJobName IS NOT NULL OR jobChange.jobConfig.queryConfig.statementType = 'SCRIPT')
+  jobChange.jobStats.parentJobName IS NOT NULL
   ORDER BY
+   eventTimestamp DESC,
+   common_script_job_id,
-   jobChange.jobStats.startTime DESC,
+   jobChange.jobStats.startTime
-   common_script_job_id

   ```

 * Run this query to see a detailed list of scripts which use slot reservations.
-The results are ordered with the most recent script runs first, and then further ordering is applied using the script's job id.
+The results are ordered with the most recent event first, and then further ordering is applied using the script's job id and script run time.

   ```